eccenca/cmem-plugin-template/README.md

 ### Integration Tests

-This template uses pytest for testing.
+This template uses the [pytest](https://pytest.org) testing framework.
-Testing your plugin is crucial and should be done locally and integrated with eccenca Corporate Memory.
+Testing your plugin is crucial and should be done locally as well as  integrated with eccenca Corporate Memory.

 In order to setup access to a Corporate Memory deployment, you need to provide correct environment variables.
 Without these variables, only standalone tests can be executed (see `1 skipped`):